“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.”

 Value Books & Magazines Donated …… 41.
 75

-Submitted by Hartland Free Library Directors; Anna F. Osborn, George M. Lancey & Fronia S. Trafton
+Submitted by Hartland Free Library Directors; Anna F. Osborne, George M. Lancey & Fronia S. Trafton

 *